mui/material-ui/packages/pigment-css-react/HOW_PIGMENT_CSS_WORKS.md

 ### 3. Extraction

 At the same time, it generates the CSS string for the above styles at build time.
 This generation happens through the internal use of `@mui/system` and `emotion` packages.
-In the [Debugging and evaluation](#1-detection-and-evaluation) step, Pigment gets access to the callback function defined as the first argument of `css` function.
-Since its a function, it is called by Pigment which also passes an object containing the `theme` as the first argument.
-This `theme` is the same object that was defined as part of the bundler config and passed to Pigment.
-The returned object then goes through the same transforms it'd go through when using Material UI components directly with `emotion`.
-That's why, you can also write shorthand properties like:
+In the [Detection and evaluation](#1-detection-and-evaluation) step, Pigment gets access to the callback function defined as the first argument of `css` function.
+Since it is a function, it is called by Pigment CSS which also passes an object containing the `theme` as the first argument.
+This `theme` is the same object that was defined as part of the bundler config and passed to Pigment CSS.
+The returned object then goes through the same transforms it would go through when using Material UI components directly with `emotion`.
+That's why, you can also write shorthand properties, for example:

 ```js
 import { css } from '@pigment-css/react';